AttorneyOnline/docs/docs/development/network/Packet Reference.md

 When the Client receives this, it should notify the player that they have been kicked and give `reason` as the reason.

+# MS

+Has its own page.
+See MS Packet Reference.

 # PN